 RAUC currently supports three bundle formats (plain, verity and crypt) and additional formats could be added if required.
-When starting a new project, the verity or crypt formats should be used.

-Version 1.4 (released on 2020-06-20) and earlier only supported a single format now named plain, which should only be used as long as compatibility with older versions is required.
-For information on how to migrate to the recommended verity format, see Package-Based Distributions).
+Version 1.4 (released on 2020-06-20) and earlier only supported a single format which is now named plain, which should be used as long as compatibility to those versions is required.